flowxo/flowxo-sdk/README.md

 These occur when you can't access a service or you get a response back in a format that you don't recognise.
 They're usually recoverable, and so the platform will retry the request later.

-When you encounter a retryable error, return a regular JavaScript error object as the error argument in your callback.
+When you encounter a retryable error, return a regular JavaScript error as the error argument in your callback.
 Either create a new one (`new Error()`) or hand back the error object passed in from a library such as `request`.

 You should use a Retryable Error in situations like these: